mmshress/INLP-WS23/DOCUMENTATION.md

 The key difference between the two models is the architecture such that "UAE-v1-large" is  described as an angle-optimized text embedding model focusing on mitigating the adverse effects of the cosine saturation zone.
 Stella V2, on the other hand, is a general-purpose text encoding model with various main models, building on the stella model by using more training data and incorporating methods like knowledge distillation.

-After the embeddings are created and stored in our vector store, the next step is to use a retriever model to interface both with the user query, and then provide the query along with the relevant documents from a vector search to the LLM for question answering.
-For this we use the well-known [BM25](#BM25) retrieval method provided out of the box by LlamaIndex.
+After the embeddings are created and stored in our vector database, the next step is to use a retriever model to interface with the user query, and then provide the query along with the relevant documents from a vector database to the QueryEngine for question answering.
 The retriever forwards the query and the relevant docs from the similarity search, and then the LLM generates the final answer to be given back to the user.
+For this we use three different types of retriever model.
+Firstly, the well-known [BM25](#BM25) keyword based retriever model provided out of the box by LlamaIndex.
+Secondly, a VectorStoreRetriever model, which is a lightweight wrapper around the vector database class to make it conform to the retriever interface.
+It uses the search methods implemented by a vector store, like similarity search to retrieve topK similar documents.
+At the core of VectorStoreRetriever model is a embedding model, which is use to embed the chunks into vectors and then these embedding as stored in vector database.
+VectoreStoreRetrieval models are also known as DenseRetrieval models as they are based on dense vectors.Finally, we use FusionRetriever model, which combines both keyword and vectorstore retriver models.
+The topK documents retrieved by both the retriever models are reranked through Reciprocal Rank Fusion (RRF), a technique for combining the ranks of multiple search result lists to produce a single, unified ranking.
+[Cormack et al., 2009](#RRF).

-Further details about the queries we use for the LLM are given in the following section.
+The final step for RAG pipeline is a QueryEngine which is responsible for querying, which is in our a RetrieverQueryEngine.
+A RetrieverQueryEngine as it's name suggest, build on top on of a retriver and feeds the llm the query and retrieved document as context to LLM and returns a response based on the infromation provided.

 <h2>Experimental Setup and Details</h2>
 <h3>Test Data</h3>